The Magic of the Wet Worm Nymph Fly in Freshwater Fishing

 A light to medium fly rod is often ideal for freshwater nymphing.
 For trout and grayling, a 3-weight to 5-weight rod is usually sufficient.
 For panfish, a lighter setup can provide excellent feel.
 For bass, a stronger rod may be more appropriate, especially if heavier flies or larger water are involved.

 A smooth reel and a balanced line matter more than brand names or expensive extras.
 For nymph fishing, a floating line is often the standard choice, though sink tips may help in deeper water or stillwater situations.
-Leaders should be long enough to keep the fly drifting naturally and thin enough to avoid spooking fish in clear conditions.
+Leaders should be long enough to keep the fly drifting naturally and thin enough to avoid spooking fish in clear water.

 Common Mistakes to Avoid